 Random facts (scatter plot):

-I moved here from Florida in early 2014 and to Arlington specifically in October.
+I moved to the metro area from Florida in early 2014 to Arlington in October and to the Takoma area in June 2015.
 If you know the best hole in the wall restaurants please be my friend.

 I take a lighthearted view of this process, but not of relationships, when they occur.